 Remission and the chance of recurrence

 A remission may be temporary or permanent.
 This uncertainty causes many people to worry that the cancer will come back.
-It’s important to talk with your doctor about the possibility of the cancer returning, which is almost certain with myeloma, despite recent advances in therapy.
+It is important to talk with your doctor about the possibility of the cancer returning, which is common with myeloma, despite recent advances in treatments and testing.
 Understanding your risk of recurrence and the treatment options may help you feel more prepared if the cancer does return.
 Learn more about coping with the fear of recurrence.

 Your doctor may also suggest clinical trials that are studying new ways to treat recurrent or relapsed myeloma.
-There are multiple drugs currently being researched in the late stages of clinical trials that have shown promise as treatments for recurrent or relapsed myeloma.
+There are multiple medications currently being researched in the late stages of clinical trials that have shown promise as treatments for recurrent or relapsed myeloma.
 See the Latest Research section for more information.
-Whichever treatment plan you choose, palliative care will also be important for relieving symptoms and side effects.
+Whichever treatment plan you choose, palliative and supportive care will also be important for relieving symptoms and side effects.

-If treatment fails
+If treatment does not work

 Recovery from and a cure for myeloma are unlikely.
 The disease is still considered incurable despite recent progress.
 If the cancer cannot be controlled even with the newer treatments available, the disease may be called advanced or terminal.

-This diagnosis is stressful, and advanced cancer is difficult to discuss for many people.
-However, it is important to have open and honest conversations with your doctor and health care team to express your feelings, preferences, and concerns.
-The health care team is there to help, and many team members have special skills, experience, and knowledge to support patients and their families.
-Making sure a person is physically comfortable and free from pain is extremely important.
+This diagnosis is stressful, and for some people, advanced cancer is difficult to discuss.
+However, it is important to have open and honest conversations with your health care team to express your feelings, preferences, and concerns.
+The health care team has special skills, experience, and knowledge to support patients and their families and is there to help.
+Making sure a person is physically comfortable, free from pain, and emotionally supported is extremely important.

-Patients who have advanced cancer and who are expected to live less than 6 months may want to consider a type of palliative care called hospice care.
+People who have advanced cancer and who are expected to live less than 6 months may want to consider hospice care.
 Hospice care is designed to provide the best possible quality of life for people who are near the end of life.
-You and your family are encouraged to think about where you would be most comfortable: at home, in the hospital, or in a hospice environment.
-Nursing care and special equipment can make staying at home a workable alternative for many families.
+You and your family are encouraged to talk with your doctor or a member of your palliative care team about hospice care options, which include hospice care at home, a special hospice center, or other health care locations.
+Nursing care and special equipment can make staying at home a workable options for many families.
 Learn more about advanced cancer care planning.

 After the death of a loved one, many people need support to help them cope with the loss.
 Learn more about grief and loss.

 The next section in this guide is About Clinical Trials.
 It offers more information about research studies that are focused on finding better ways to care for people with cancer.
-Or, use the menu to choose another section to continue reading this guide.
+Use the menu to choose a different section to read in this guide.